SoftwareAG/c8y-docs/content/edge/migration-bundle/restoring-the-data-on-edge-109.md

 Next, you must configure the Edge 10.9 appliance.
 For example, if you had enabled microservices and configured NTP in the Edge 10.7 appliance, you must enable microservices and configure NTP in the Edge 10.9 appliance.

 {{< c8y-admon-important >}}
-To enable the microservice hosting feature, you must have the "Tenant Manager" role.
+To enable the microservice hosting feature, the {{< management-tenant >}} user must have the "Tenant Manager" role.
+Use the 10.7 {{< management-tenant >}} admin credentials.
+By default, the credentials are sysadmin/sysadmin-pass.
 {{< /c8y-admon-important >}}

+If enabling the microservice hosting feature fails, it may be due to the [known issue](https://support.f5.com/csp/article/K18352919) with Kubernetes.
+After resolving the issue, delete the kube-registry pod and wait for it to be recreated.

 For more information about configuring the Edge 10.9 appliance, see [Configuring Cumulocity IoT Edge](/edge/configuration/).